slu-soc5650/course-website/content/index.md

 weight: 1
 ---

-{{< note title="Enrollment Open" >}}
+{{< warning title="Enrollment Closed" >}}
 SOC 4650 & 5650 is the Department of Sociology and Anthropology's undergraduate and graduate introductory GIS course at Saint Louis University.
-It will next be taught for Spring 2018 and there is currently **one open seat**.
-If you have an interest in the course, you are encouraged to enroll **as soon as possible** - enrollment will close soon!
+It is currently offered but **enrollment is closed**.
+If you have an interest in the course, you are encouraged to enroll next time it is offered, which will likely be in Spring 2019!
 This site is for sections taught by Assistant Professor Christopher Prener.
-{{< /note >}}
+{{< /warning >}}

 ## Course Description
 <img src="/images/logo.png" align="right" />